Karin Mente, MD, MS

 Biography

-Karin Mente, MD is an Assistant Professor of Neurology and Pathology at Case Western Reserve University School of Medicine and a neurologist at the Louis Stokes Cleveland VA Medical Center.
+Karin Mente, MD is a movement disorders specialist and behavioral neurologist.
+She is an Assistant Professor of Neurology and Pathology at Case Western Reserve University School of Medicine and a neurologist at the Louis Stokes Cleveland VA Medical Center.
 She received her undergraduate degree from Cornell University and her master's degree in cancer biology from the University of Toledo.
 She completed a neurology residency at Cleveland Clinic and a clinical and research fellowship in movement disorders at the National Institutes of Health.
-Her research focused on MRI, especially diffusion tensor imaging (DTI).
-She was also introduced to neuropathology methods.

-Dr. Mente's research interests are in the crossroads of MRI and neuropathology.
+Dr. Mente's research interests are at the crossroads of MRI and neuropathology in neurodegenerative disease.
 She is also a co-investigator in the Cleveland Alzheimer's Disease Research Center.